 Thermal Engineer-Analyst

 Growth

-The growth path at BlueHeart Energy is not fixed.
-The company expects to grow rapidly in the coming years and create opportunities for anyone ready to take on new responsibilities.
-BlueHeart Energy offers training and courses and knowledge sharing between employees is very important.
-The big advantage of the start-up phase is that your own initiative is highly valued and you can create your own job.
-As Blue Heart Energy grows, you grow with it.
+The career growth path at Blue Heart Energy is not fixed.
+The company expects to grow fast in the coming years, generating opportunities for all those who are ready to assume new responsibilities.
+BHE supports training and courses, and sharing knowledge is very important among employees.
+The main advantage of the start up and scale up phase is that self-initiative is really appreciated, and you can create your own job.
+As Blue Heart Energy grows, you grow along with them.

+Thermal Engineer-Analyst